The Soft Bed Belt is used to restraint someone in bed. It has a soft padded section that is placed across the patient’s waist.

-The webbing on the left of the padding should be put behind the patient’s back, and be threaded through the webbing loop sewn onto the right side webbing.
-The webbing on the right should also go behind the patient’s back and threaded through the webbing loop sewn onto the left side webbing.
-Make sure the webbing is flat against the patient’s back, so when they lie down the webbing will not cause a pressure problem.
+The webbing on the left of the padding should be put behind the patient’s back.
+It is then threaded through the webbing loop sewn onto the right side webbing.
+The webbing on the right should also go behind the patient’s back.
+It is then threaded through the webbing loop sewn onto the left side webbing.
+Make sure the webbing is flat against the patient’s back.
+This means that when they are lying down, the webbing will not cause a pressure problem.

 If the patient slides up or down the bed, or if they sit up and put their legs over the side of the bed, the belt will automatically gently tighten around them to prevent them from moving too far.
 When attending to the patient during the night, test that the belt is still comfortable around the patient.
 On request, padded Leg Straps can be added as an extra security to prevent the belt moving up the patient’s body.
 Have the bed rails raised when using this item.

-General Public Restraint Authorisation Letter: Because this product is restraint, we require authorisation from an Occupational Therapist, Physiotherapist, Clinical Nurse Manager, Registered Nurse, Doctor, or other suitably qualified person, to ensure it will be used correctly and safely by the family and/or carers.
-This letter is not required when we send restraints to aged care facilities or hospitals because their staff are already training in their safe use.
+General Public Restraint Authorisation Letter: If this product is purchased for use in a private home, we require authorisation from a suitable person.
+This is to ensure it will be used correctly and safely by the family and/or carers, and that using it will not be dangerous.
+Examples of a suitable person who is able to sign the letter are: Occupational Therapist; Physiotherapist; Clinical Nurse Manager; Registered Nurse; Doctor; or another suitably qualified person.
+Click here to print the letter template, and please return a copy to us when ordering.
+Note: This letter is not required when we send restraints to aged care facilities or hospitals, because their staff are already trained in their safe use.

 Note: We are unable to sell this product to the USA.